Nosto/wiki-docs/implementing-nosto/implement-search/README.md

 \*\* Matching merchandising rules are applied automatically based on requested search queries, categories, and segments, without the need to request them in API requests.

 \*\*\* Full functionality is only possible as a hybrid solution in combination with the JavaScript library for manual segment retrieval and analytics reporting.

+\*\*\*\* Using search templates with SPAs comes with challenges related to routing and dynamic content injection that tend to be solvable, but are more technically involved.
 {% endhint %}

 If you are looking for a fast launch without much effort we recommend going with the fully customizable pre-built templates.
 This type of integration does not support full API access but comes complete with an out-of-the-box search result page and autocomplete templates that can easily be customized to match most website designs and integrate even advanced custom functionality.